Mich-b/webappsecuritybook/011exam/002examretake.md

 - 30% of the total retake grade: Security strategy improvement
 - other: see testing

 The questions, fixes, additional explanations you must provide me with depend on the group you were part of.
-The exact things you have to do are documented in an Excel, which has [been uploaded to Digitap here](https://learning.ap.be/pluginfile.php/1175300/mod_folder/content/0/RetakeQuestions.xlsx?forcedownload=1).
+The exact things you have to do are documented in an Excel, which is TO BE UPLOADED.

 This excel contains two tabs: one tab containing the required assignment improvements and another tab containing the required exam improvements. **Be sure to check both tabs!** You should only use the questions relevant to you.
 For example, if you were part of group 20 for the assignment, you should only respond to the questions linked to group 20.
 Similarly, if you were part of case 1 group 2 for the exam, you should only respond to the questions linked to that group.